ommo007/PCB-Defects-Detection-Using-YOLO11n/README.md

 # PCB Defects Detection Using YOLO11n

-For this research, I utilized YOLO11n, and this is the  [dataset](https://www.kaggle.com/datasets/akhatova/pcb-defects).
+For this project, I utilized YOLO11n, and this is the  [dataset](https://www.kaggle.com/datasets/akhatova/pcb-defects).

 Dataset consists of 6 labels: